learn-anything/macos-apps/CONTRIBUTING.md

 - Only add apps you think are great!
 Feel welcome to remove entries that you think aren't great!
 - Use the following format: `<[Name](link) - Description.`
 - The app should be put into its appropriate category.
 Pick one you think is closest if you are not sure.
-- Only add apps you think are awesome.
-Don't submit your own content for marketing purposes.
 - Start the description with a capital and end with a full stop.
 - Don't start the description with `A` or `An`.
 - Check your spelling and grammar.